gebrkn/chartreux/README.md

 ### include

-Includes another template.
+`@include path` includes another template.
 The path argument is relative to the current template path:

 ```
 @include ./other-template.cx